-PERMA now has 535 member municipalities with more than $55 million in contributions and more than $153 million in assets.
-It has been recognized 16 consecutive years with a Certificate of Excellence in Financial Reporting from the Government Finance Officers Association (GFOA).
+PERMA now has over 550 member municipalities with more than $56 million in contributions and more than $300 million in assets.
+It has been recognized 17 consecutive years with a Certificate of Excellence in Financial Reporting from the Government Finance Officers Association (GFOA).

 New York State municipal organizations that wish to join PERMA must have taxing authority and a unique (not shared) Federal Employer Identification Number.
-These stipulations exclude certain municipal types from membership, including ambulance companies, housing authorities, and community colleges.
-However, the vast majority of municipalities are eligible for PERMA membership.
+These stipulations exclude certain municipal types from membership, including ambulance companies and community colleges.
+However, the majority of municipalities are eligible for PERMA membership.
 PERMA’s membership currently includes:

 Urban renewal districts